MedPhysUL/delia/README.md

 First, it is necessary to explain briefly how the package builds a patient's dataset using the provided data.

-For each of the patients contained in the `patients` folder, all DICOM files present in its `images` folder are read.
+For each of the patients contained in the `patients` folder, all DICOM files present in the `images` folder are read.
 If the series descriptions of a certain volume match one of the descriptions present in the given `series_descriptions` dictionary, this volume is automatically added to the patient dataset.
 Then, all DICOM-SEG files present in the `segmentations` folder are read.
 Segmentation volumes whose reference series UID matches one of the series UID read from the patient's `images` folder are added to the patient's dataset.
 The reference volume is also added to the patient dataset.

 *Note : If no `series_descriptions` dictionary is given, the step of selecting the images according to this criterion is simply ignored.
 In the same way, if no DICOM-SEG file is present in the `segmentations` folder, the segmentations and images selection step according to this criterion is simply ignored.*